nathancarter/how2data/database/topics/Bentley University GR526.md

  * How to graph mathematical sequences
  * How to define a mathematical series (and evaluate it)

+## Derivatives

+ * How to compute the derivative of a function

 ## Under Construction

 This topic will be expanded later.
 This is just a placeholder for now.